GabrielGrabalos/GabrielGrabalos/README.md

 ## ✨ Fun Facts

 - I am a lover of lasagna and enjoy cooking it.
-- I participated and won a short-film competition with the short film "Psicólogo."
+- I participated and won two short-film competition with the short-films [All The Times I Remembered About You Guys](https://youtu.be/RQLGLG2uapU?si=OYBTaU1oQW1rECSM) and [Psicólogo](https://youtu.be/cjlK2-Wxx9k?si=zMLzzGmjQ2eIJKK2)!
 The theme was free!
+(Subtitles available 😁)
 - I have a great love for storytelling and creating stories.
 I believe this passion helps me create apps that feel like a journey!
 - I once practiced Kung-Fu when I was 8 years old.
 Didn't last much, but it definitely happened. 〜(￣▽￣〜)